-Through volunteer-created community projects, the YLC recruits and retains young professionals to New Orleans and has a positive impact on the quality of life in the region.
-The oldest independent YPO (young professionals’ organization) in the country, the YLC has raised more than $25 million to support community projects in and around the New Orleans area since 1986.
+Through volunteer-led community projects, YLC recruits and retains young professionals to New Orleans and has a positive impact on the quality of life in the region.
+The oldest independent YPO (young professionals’ organization) in the country, YLC has raised more than $25 million to support community projects in and around the New Orleans area since 1986.

-The YLC has more than 1,500 member-volunteers, and is led by a 25-member board of directors and four staff members.
+YLC has more than 1,500 member-volunteers, and is led by a 24-member board of directors and four staff members.
 Each community initiative is led by one or more volunteer project leaders.